 Juicing is as close to a ‘cheat code’ for your health as it comes.

-If you’re worried about hair loss, or you just want to stimulate as much hair growth as possible, then start out by cutting the acidic foods (meat, grains and dairy) and focusing on the alkaline foods (fruits and veggies).
+If you’re worried about your hair, or you just want to stimulate as much hair growth as possible, then start out by cutting the acidic foods (meat, grains and dairy) and focusing on the alkaline foods (fruits and veggies).

 Some of the most alkaline foods that you can throw in your juicer are: